cse163/book/book_source/source/module-2-data-structures-and-files/lesson-6-csv-data/index.md

-# 📚 Lesson 6: CSV Data
+# <i class="fas fa-book"></i> Lesson 6: CSV Data

 ## Concepts

 In this lesson, you will learn about the following:

 - More advanced features of the `dict` type.

 - The comma-separated value (CSV) file format.

 - How to represent this data in Python to aid computation.

 ## Table of Contents